GoodnessJames/Data-Analyst-Documentary/week-1_sql-fundamentals/day-2.md

 - *Let me think about it...*

 #### ⚡ Aha!
 Moment
-- Writinng queries from scratch.
+- Writing queries from scratch.
 Felt like a badass.

 #### 🧰 Tools & Commands I Used
 - SELECT statement